 Legal representation

-It’s highly recommended to work with a Portuguese lawyer who is experienced in real estate transactions.
+It’s highly recommend to work with a Portuguese lawyer who is experience in real estate transactions.
 They can help you navigate the legal aspects of the purchase and ensure that everything is in order.

 Home insurance

-Known as property insurance, its mandatory in Portugal and provides coverage for damage to your property and personal belongings, as well as liability coverage if someone is injured on your property.
+Known as property insurance, it’s mandatory in Portugal and provides coverage for damage to your property and personal belongings.
+Moreover, it offers liability coverage if someone is injured on your property.

 It can also provide coverage for natural disasters such as earthquakes or floods, which can be common in Portugal.